 The half-size walls may be modified in a variety of ways.
 You can select where you wanted it, how big it should be, which materials they are built from, as well as how it will be finished.

-You can build a simple wall to separate your drawing and dining rooms, a fashionable divider in the mid of your room that serves as a headboard, or a smaller portion in the washroom which divides the toilet from a sink.
+You can build a simple wall to separate your drawing and dining rooms, a fashionable divider in the mid of your room that serves as a headboard, or a smaller portion in the washroom that divides the toilet from a sink.
 For more storage space, you may even install shelves on the side of a wall.

-The pony walls are a fantastic way to divide up wide space without sacrificing the light and airy sensation of an open floor plan, as well as they can be designed to match practically any house’s style.
+The walls are a fantastic way to divide up wide space without sacrificing the light and airy sensation of an open floor plan, as well as they can be designed to match practically any house’s style.

-Pony Walls Are EasiestTo Construct
+Walls Are EasiestTo Construct

 Pony Wall Construction is not as complicated as you can expect.
-It is indeed basically a matter of choosing a site for the wall, choosing materials, as well as when you are doing it yourself, building it.
+It is indeed basically a matter of choosing a site for the wall, and choosing materials, as well as when you are doing it yourself, building it.

 When you are unfamiliar with the method, here are various Tutorial videos available that will guide you through it step by step.
 You can also contact a specialist to construct the wall for you, although this is usually unneeded if you are good with the home.